 The OIPC is undertaking a review of its resources.
 If there is a resource from the previous website that is no longer available, please contact the office.

-This brochure provides an overview of the functions of our office in regards to access to information laws in Alberta.
+This brochure summarizes Alberta's access to information laws.
 Feel free to print for various meetings or events, or contact our office and we will provide you with printed copies.
-Published in June 2015.
+Updated in March 2021.

 The OIPC commissioned research that examines the implications of different models that governments use to handle access to information requests.
 Specifically, it compares a decentralized system where the response mandate is held by individual government departments in contrast to a system where response is centralized in one government department.
 Published in June 2018.

 This guide was developed to help businesses and organizations understand roles and responsibilities under PIPA during the collection, use, disclosure and safeguarding of personal information of clients and employees.
 Published in November 2008.

 This guide is intended to give custodians a basic understanding of HIA, including the areas custodians are most likely to encounter in the course of their practice or employment.
 It points out the major duties and powers created by the Act and the rules governing how those duties are to be fulfilled and how those powers are to be exercised.
 Published in August 2010.